 Project Status: Implementation Complete

-Street Plans was hired by the City of Culver City Transportation Department to develop and implement the MOVE Culver City project.
+Street Plans was hired by the City of Culver City Transportation Department to develop and implement the MOVE Culver City Tactical Mobility Lane.
 The project implemented the guiding principles set forth in the City’s Transit Oriented Development Visioning Plan and the Bicycle and Pedestrian Action Plan to design and construct holistic transportation options for pedestrians, bicyclists, and transit riders.

 Street Plans led the branding, and public outreach of the project by creating a project website that was continuously updated with the project’s progress.
 The website held information about community meetings and invited the public to become involved in the design of the project.